 General Election: Tim Collins 'throws down gauntlet' to North Down rivals on public debates

+North Down: Alex Easton accuses Tim Collins of 'publicity stunt' over public debate challenge

-The Ulster Unionist Party candidate’s main rivals are the Alliance Party’s Stephen Farry and independent unionist Alex Easton.
+The Ulster Unionist Party candidate’s main rivals are the Alliance Party’s Stephen Farry and independent unionist Alex Easton – both of whom have told the News Letter that they are already taking part in debates with Mr Collins.

 All three men will take part in a hustings debate organised by the Bangor Chamber of Commerce later this month.